tu-os-course/TI2726C-Assignments-2016/src/session_2/assignment.md

 ![threading](./images/thread.png)

 In this session you will learn how to create threads.
-The next session is about multithreading and the advantage of threads above processes.
+The next session is about multithreading and the advantage of threads over processes.

 ### Using I/O on the Raspberry Pi

 This tutorial will provide information with regard to the input/output (I/O) functionalities of the Raspberry Pi.
-To make it easy, we will use a library which provides a set of functions to communicate with the I/O pins of the Raspberry Pi.
+To make it easy, we will use a library that provides a set of functions to communicate with the I/O pins of the Raspberry Pi.
 This lab will use the Wiring Pi library.
 This tutorial will explain the basic functions you have to use during this lab.
 If you want to use more advanced functions you can find a detailed reference on the [website of WiringPi](http://www.wiringpi.com/reference, "Click Here")